“Dear Santa, this year for Christmas, I’d really like the ability to actually rest for once.”

 Let’s talk about time management for a sec.

-One of the reasons why some of us might find ourselves working into the night or over the holidays is that we struggle with managing our time (which is completely understandable this year).
+One of the reasons why some of us might find ourselves working into the night or over the holidays is that we struggle with managing our time.
 As much as these tips above can help you switch off, they’re only really effective if you manage to make the most of your working day.
 So here are some bonus ideas to do that.

 Plan your month, week and days ahead